-Only a stone throw away from the Prague Castle is Petřín Hill; perfect for a summer walk away from the bustle of tourists.
+Only a stone throw away from the Prague Castle is Petřín Hill.
+Perfect place for summer walks away from the bustle of tourists.
 Part of the land is set aside for an apple and a pear orchard from which the fruit can be freely picked from the trees.
-Much of the stone sed in building the major sights in Prague was quarried out of Petrin, however today this is not noticeable beneath the trees and gardens.
-The observation tower and a manicured garden dominate the summit, and halfway down is the famous restaurant Vinarna Nebozizek – where you can enjoy a meal with a perfect view of Prague.
+Much of the stone used in building the major sights in Prague was quarried out of Petrin.
+However, today this is not noticeable beneath the trees and gardens.
+The observation tower and a manicured garden dominate the summit.
+Halfway down is the famous restaurant Vinarna Nebozizek – where you can enjoy a meal with a perfect view of Prague.
 Don’t forget the hall of mirrors for a new and varied perspective of yourself – The Petrin Hill Maze.
-Originally a pavilion of the Czech Tourist Club at the 1891 Universal Exhibition was transferred later to the Petrin Hill and turned into a mirror maze.
+Originally a pavilion of the Czech Tourist Club at the 1891 Universal Exhibition was transferred later to Petrin Hill and turned into a mirror maze.
 It is a favourite spot for the children.

 The hill is 318 meters or 1043 feet high.
-For those less energetic, a funicular will save you trouble of a climbing (price of a normal tram ticket).
+For those less energetic, a funicular will save you trouble climbing and costs the same as a normal tram ticket price.
 Petrin Hill is also easily accessible from Hradcany and Strahov.

 Petřín Look-Out Tower

 In the Middle Ages, there were vineyards and fields.
-There have always been numerous springs on the Petřín slopes and the water was lead via a set of tunnels to Pohořelec and to Lesser Town.
-Currently water is lead to the river Vltava.
-In the 1930s the park was modified and now consists of Lobkowicz Garden, Nebozízek, Rose Park, Park at the Look-out Petřín Tower and Seminary Garden.
-All gardens, except for Lobkowicz Garden, are open to public free of charge.
+There have always been numerous springs on the Petřín slopes, and the water was lead via a set of tunnels to Pohořelec and Lesser Town.
+Currently, water is lead to the river Vltava.
+In the 1930s, the park was modified and now consists of Lobkowicz Garden, Nebozízek, Rose Park, Park at the Look-out Petřín Tower and Seminary Garden.
+All gardens, except for Lobkowicz Garden, are open to the public free of charge.

 Funicular Railway to Petrin Hill

 The charming Victorian Funicular is one of Prague’s most popular sights.
 The original Ujezd station, and the original Lanova Draha, were built in 1891 for the same exposition that the Petrin watchtower was built for.
-It has since been rebuilt several times, and actually this latest restoration, surprisingly before the end of Communism, is one of the most successful, as the various rebuilds have been required by the whole system’s falling apart again and again.
+It has since been rebuilt several times.
+Actually, surprisingly before the end of Communism, this latest restoration is one of the most successful, as the various rebuilds have been required by the whole system’s falling apart again and again.

 Maze (mirror maze)

 Fun for all.
-Locted on the Petrin Hill.
-A pavillion built in 1891 for the Jubilee Exhibition, later transferred to Petřín.
+Located on the Petrin Hill.
+A pavilion built-in 1891 for the Jubilee Exhibition, later transferred to Petřín.
 There is a dioramic picture commemorating the battle of students with Swedes on Charles Bridge in 1648 and a later on constructed mirror labyrinth.

 Admission: 70 CZK, admission free with Prague Card